 Stadium and venue operators raised concerns about the cost of transitioning from single-use to reusable foodware systems, noting that single-use items are currently viewed as the most cost-effective method for food and beverage service.
-While reuse systems do require upfront investment, particularly for the initial inventory of reusable products, participants emphasized the importance of considering the full cost picture of single use versus reuse.
+While reuse systems do require upfront investment, particularly for the initial inventory of reusable products, venue operators, reuse operators, and policy experts emphasized the importance of considering the full cost picture of single use versus reuse.